tsy24/tp/docs/DeveloperGuide.md

 ![DoneTaskActivityDiagram](images/DoneTaskActivityDiagram.png)

-### \[Proposed\] Undo/redo feature
+### Undo/redo feature

-#### Proposed Implementation
+#### Implementation

-The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
-It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
-Additionally, it implements the following operations:
+The undo and redo features are facilitated by `VersionedNurseyBook`.
+It extends `NurseyBook` with an undo/redo history, stored internally as a `nurseyBookStateList` and `currentStateIndex`.
+The `VersionedNurseyBook` implements the following operations:

-* `VersionedAddressBook#commit()` — Saves the current address book state in its history.
+* `VersionedNurseyBook#commit()` — Saves the current nursey book state and the latest command result in its history.
-* `VersionedAddressBook#undo()` — Restores the previous address book state from its history.
+* `VersionedNurseyBook#undo()` — Restores the previous address book state from its history and returns the command result of the command undone.
-* `VersionedAddressBook#redo()` — Restores a previously undone address book state from its history.
+* `VersionedNurseyBook#redo()` — Restores a previously undone address book state from its history and returns the command result of the command redone.

-These operations are exposed in the `Model` interface as `Model#commitAddressBook()`, `Model#undoAddressBook()` and `Model#redoAddressBook()` respectively.
+These operations are exposed in the `Model` interface as `Model#commitNurseyBook()`, `Model#undoNurseyBook()` and `Model#redoNurseyBook()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
+The data of the `VersionedNurseyBook` will be initialized with the initial nursey book.
+A new `NurseyBookState` will be created with a copy of the current nursey book and the `INITIAL_COMMAND_RESULT`.
-The `VersionedAddressBook` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.
+This initial nursey book state is added to the `nurseyBookStateList`, with the `currentStateIndex` pointing to that initial nursey book state.

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `deleteElderly 5` command to delete the 5th elderly in the address book.
-The `deleteElderly` command calls `Model#commitAddressBook()`, causing the modified state of the address book after the `deleteElderly 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The user executes `deleteElderly 5` command to delete the 5th elderly in the nursey book.
+The `deleteElderly` command calls `Model#commitNurseyBook()`, creating a new `NurseyBookState` with a copy of the modified state of the nursey book after the `deleteElderly 5` command executes and the command result of the `deleteElderly 5` command.
+This nursey book state is then saved in the `nurseyBookStateList` and the `currentStateIndex` is shifted to the newly inserted nursey book state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
-The user executes `add n/David …​` to add a new elderly.
-The `add` command also calls `Model#commitAddressBook()`, causing another modified address book state to be saved into the `addressBookStateList`.
+The user executes `addTag 1 t/diabetes` to add a tag to the first elderly in the list.
+The `addTag` command also calls `Model#commitNurseyBook()`, causing another modified nursey book state to be saved into the `nurseyBookStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitAddressBook()`, so the address book state will not be saved into the `addressBookStateList`.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitNurseyBook()`, so the nursey book state will not be saved into the `nurseyBookStateList`.

 </div>

 Step 4.
-The user now decides that adding the elderly was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.
+The user now decides that adding the tag to the elderly was a mistake, and decides to undo that action by executing the `undo` command.
+The `undo` command will call `Model#undoNurseyBook()`, which will decrease the `currentStateIndex` by one, causing it to refer to the previous nursey book state, and restores the nursey book to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index 0, pointing to the initial AddressBook state, then there are no previous AddressBook states to restore.
-The `undo` command uses `Model#canUndoAddressBook()` to check if this is the case.
-If so, it will return an error to the user rather
-than attempting to perform the undo.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStateIndex` is 0, referring to the initial nursey book state, then there are no previous states to restore.
+The `undo` command uses `Model#canUndoNurseyBook()` to check if this is the case.
+If so, it will return an error to the user rather than attempt to perform the undo.

 </div>